Aaron Sams: Biography

-Currently he is the founder of Sams Learning Designs, LLC, Turn About Learning LLC and The Flipped Learning Network.
-He is also an adjunct at Saint Vincent College in Latrobe, PA and serves as an advisor to TED-Ed.
+Currently, he is the founder of Sams Learning Designs, LLC, Turn About Learning LLC and The Flipped Learning Network.
+He is also an adjunct at Saint Vincent College in Latrobe, PA, and serves as an advisor to TED-Ed.

 Flipped learning

 Sams is the co-developer of the flipped classroom model of education, which seeks to move class lecture out of the classroom onto video, so that class time can be dedicated to more interactive activities.
-Sams and Bergmann met at Woodland Park High School in 2006, at the school’s chemistry department.
+Sams and Bergmann met at Woodland Park High School in 2006, at the school's chemistry department.
 They shared similar teaching philosophies and began collaborating, at first to share workloads.

-Aaron found an article in a technology magazine about software to record a PowerPoint, voice and more to create a video to distribute online.
-At the time, online video was still new but the two thought it a good idea to help students who miss class and or need review, especially those who spend much time bussing to and from school.
-They began to record their live classes with screen capture software and posted the lectures online where students could see it on a computer to download it onto their iPods.
-At first it allowed them to direct students to videos instead of reteaching material in class.
+Aaron found an article in a technology magazine about software to record a PowerPoint, voice it, and more to create a video to distribute online.
+At the time, online video was still new, but the two thought of it as a good idea to help students who miss class and or need review, especially those who spend much time bussing to and from school.
+They began to record their live classes with screen capture software and posted the lectures online, where students could see it on a computer to download it onto their iPods.
+At first, it allowed them to direct students to videos instead of reteaching material in class.
 Soon they found that even students who had attended class reviewed the videos, including before exams.

-It was Sams’ idea to record all lecture and dedicate classroom time to questions, exercises and active lab work, which is the center of the notion of flipped classroom and the two teachers did so for the 2007-2008 school year for all their chemistry and AP chemistry classes.
+It was Sams’ idea to record all lecture and dedicate classroom time to questions, exercises and active lab work, which is the center of the notion of flipped classroom, and the two teachers did so for the 2007–2008 school year for all their chemistry and AP Chemistry classes.
 Class time became committed to working with students in areas of difficulty and active lab exercises.